forrestjgq/lsp/thread/pwpt/pthread5.md

 Pthreads deliberately says very little about implementation details.
 This leaves each vendor free to make decisions based on the needs of their users and to allow the state of the art to advance by permitting innovation.
 The standard places a few essential requirements on the implementation-enough that you can write strictly conforming POSIX applications(see **Hint** below) that do useful work with threads and will be able to run correctly on all conforming implementations of the standard.

-> **Hint**:
+> **Hint:**
 > Strictly conforming is used by POSIX to mean something quite specific: a strictly conforming application is one that does not rely on any options or extensions to the standard and requires only the specified minimum value for all implementation limits (but will work correctly with any allowed value).

 Any Pthreads implementation must ensure that "system services invoked by one thread do not suspend other threads" so that you do not need to worry that calling read might block all threads in the process on some systems.
 On the other hand, this does not mean that your process will always have the maximum possible level of concurrency.

 Nevertheless, when using a system it is often useful to understand the ways in which the system may be implemented.
 When writing ANSI C expressions, for example, it is often helpful to understand what the code generator, and even the hardware, will do with those expressions.
 With that in mind, the following sections describe, briefly, a few of the main variations you're likely to encounter.

 The important terms used in these sections are "Pthreads thread," "kernel entity," and "processor."
-"Pthreads thread" means a thread that you created by calling **pthread\_create**, represented by an identifier of type **pthread\_t**.
+"Pthreads thread" means a thread that you created by calling `pthread_create`, represented by an identifier of type `pthread_t`.
 These are the threads that you control using Pthreads interfaces.
 By "processor," I refer to the physical hardware, the particular thing of which a "multiprocessor" has more than one.

 Most operating systems have at least one additional level of abstraction between "Pthreads thread" and "processor" and I refer to that as a "kernel entity," because that is the term used by Pthreads.
 In some systems, "kernel entity" may be a traditional UNIX process.
 It may be a Digital UNIX Mach thread, or a Solaris 2.x LWP, or an IRIX sproc process.
 The exact meaning of "kernel entity," and how it interacts with the Pthreads thread, is the crucial difference between the three models described in the following sections.